- To establish a clear and sound framework for the encouragement of publications;

-18.2 The payment mode from authors and organizations is demand draft in favour of King Edward Medical Institute or online submission in account of King Edward Medical Institute and it will be according to the fees prescribed by the Institute from time to time.
+18.2 The payment mode from authors and organizations is demand draft in favour of Lahore Medical Research Center or online submission in account of Lahore Medical Research Center and it will be according to the fees prescribed by the Institute from time to time.

 18.3 The waiver of publication fees should be given to eminent foreign scholars, distinguished researchers, reviewers of DIET FACTOR and for promotion of cutting edge or novel research.
 It will be decided by the Editor in chief on case to case basis.